 - A home that uses non-renewable energy

-We also took into account that the carbon footprint would differ depending on how you used your Lomi dirt.
+We also took into account that the carbon footprint would differ depending on how you used your Lomi earth.
 The variables here included:

-- Using your Lomi dirt in your plants or backyard
+- Using your Lomi earth in your plants or backyard

-- Placing the Lomi dirt in a green bin
+- Placing the Lomi earth in a green bin

 This CO2e saving is compared to a baseline scenario where your organic waste is sent to landfill.